 My teaching approach will be geared at students with minimal background in computer science, but a solid background in ecology, microbiology, soil science, or a related field.
 The goal is to not only teach the mechanics of existing sequence analysis tools, but through hands-on projects, learn how to learn unfamiliar computer programs.

 I will provide frequent opportunities for student feedback, and plan to evolve my approach to teaching over time.
-I am committed to enhancing the diversity of people and viewpoints in research, and am happy to meet with students about their future career goals, and provide any advice I can on how to get there.

 The course incorporates numerous exercises, a rigorous writing schedule, and extensive peer review.
 I am a writing coach as opposed to a judge.
 Our goal is to improve the quality of student projects, with the understanding that students enter graduate school with vastly different writing abilities and experiences.